-Born and raised in London, Stella Sevastopoulos moved to Greece in 1994.
+Born and raised in London, Stella Sevastopoulos (Στέλλα Σεβαστοπούλου), moved to Greece in 1994.
 She has studied Art, English literature and History of Art at Harrow College of Art, Lancaster University and Reading University.
 Her MA thesis was on 'Oscar Wilde and Hellenism in Victorian England'.
-Stella has been covering the Greek art scene on her site ‘Art Scene Athens’ (www.artsceneathens.com), since 2015, and has been developing her art practice throughout the years, but all the more so in recent ones, when she picked up the courage to also exhibit her work.
+Stella has been covering the Greek art scene on her site ‘Art Scene Athens’, since 2015, and has been developing her art practice throughout the years, but all the more so in recent ones, when she picked up the courage to also exhibit her work.
 Greek nature in particular has inspired her to create both figurative and abstract works.
 She likes to explore the ‘grey zones’ between art and design, and sometimes, even in the figurative works, you will discover some more abstract design elements.
 She always signs her works simply as ‘Stella’.

 Ιn 2018, Stella realised a solo show (at Placebo in Glyfada).
-Between 2019-2020, she participated in various group shows: Glyfada Society of Arts and Letters; trii art hub; Hypatia Cultural Society; 'Love and Disaster in Athens' at Fokianou art space; '20/20 High Vision' at artzone42 gallery; the online 'Artvirus' exhibition; 'S(tr)ay a little prayer for me' at the Tsichritzis Foundation for the Visual Arts in Kifissia; 'New Symbols' at Chili Art Gallery in Thissio; the online exhibition 'Exit Virus/Enter Greece'; 'The Fight between Birds and Gods - Swarm Intelligence' at the Dassous Theatre, Thessaloniki, organised by the State Theatre of Northern Greece.
-Plus one solo show (at Placebo, Glyfada).
-Her works can be found in private collections in Greece, abroad, and in the collection of the State Theatre of Northern Greece.
-As a journalist she has worked at 'The Art Magazine' (English editor and contributor), and at the 'Athens News' (Arts Editor for 7 years, and contributor).
-She has contributed articles to various other publications (eg. 'Neos Kosmos Greek-Australian newspaper', 'Argo' journal of the SPHS in London, 'Athens Insider' magazine).
-She has also worked as a translator, and in exhibition organisation.
+Between 2019-2020, she participated in various group shows: Glyfada Society of Arts and Letters; trii art hub; Hypatia Cultural Society; 'Love and Disaster in Athens' at Fokianou art space; '20/20 High Vision' at artzone42 gallery; the online 'Artvirus' exhibition; 'S(tr)ay a little prayer for me' at the Tsichritzis Foundation for the Visual Arts in Kifissia; 'New Symbols' at Chili Art Gallery in Thissio; the online exhibition 'Exit Virus/Enter Greece'; 'The Fight between Birds and Gods - Swarm Intelligence' at the Dassous Theatre, Thessaloniki, organised by the National Theatre of Northern Greece.